 - Goodwill = Super Profit x Discounting Factor

-- Average Profits Method – In this process, goodwill is measured by subtracting the original capital applied from the capitalized amount of the average profits based on the average return rate.
+- Average Profits Method – In this process, goodwill is measured by subtracting the original capital applied from the capitalised amount of the average profits based on the average return rate.
 The formula used is mentioned below.

 The above mentioned is the concept that is explained in detail about methods of valuation of goodwill.
 To know more, stay tuned to BYJU’S.